 Figure 5 shows the average coverage ratio for 200 deployed nodes obtained with the four protocols.
 DESK, GAF, and DiLCO provide a slightly better coverage ratio with respectively 99.99%, 99.91%, and 99.02%, compared to the 98.76% produced by PeCO for the first periods.
-This is due to the fact that at the beginning the DiLCO and PeCO protocols put more redundant sensors to sleep status (which slightly decreases the coverage ratio), while the two other protocols activate more sensor nodes.
+This is due to the fact that at the beginning the DiLCO protocol puts to sleep status more redundant sensors (which slightly decreases the coverage ratio), while the three other protocols activate more sensor nodes.
 Later, when the number of periods is beyond 70, it clearly appears that PeCO provides a better coverage ratio and keeps a coverage ratio greater than 50% for longer periods (15 more compared to DiLCO, 40 more compared to DESK).
 The energy saved by PeCO in the early periods allows later a substantial increase of the coverage performance.

-5.2.2Active Sensors Ratio
+5.2.2 Active Sensors Ratio

-Minimizing the number of active sensor nodes in each period is essential to minimize the energy consumption and thus to maximize the network lifetime.
+Having the less active sensor nodes in each period is essential to minimize the energy consumption and thus to maximize the network lifetime.
 Figure 6 shows the average active nodes ratio for 200 deployed nodes.
-We observe that DESK and GAF have 30.36 % and 34.96 % active nodes for the first fourteen rounds, and the DiLCO and PeCO protocols compete perfectly with only 17.92 % and 20.16 % active nodes during the same time interval.
-As the number of periods increases, the PeCO protocol has a lower number of active nodes in comparison with the three other approaches and exhibits a slow decrease, while keeping a greater coverage ratio as shown in Figure 5.
+We observe that DESK and GAF have 30.36 % and 34.96 % active nodes for the first fourteen rounds and DiLCO and PeCO protocols compete perfectly with only 17.92 % and 20.16 % active nodes during the same time interval.
+As the number of periods increases, PeCO protocol has a lower number of active nodes in comparison with the three other approaches, while keeping a greater coverage ratio as shown in Figure 5.